 You Will Need

-- three or four small (30m1) empty bottles to make your essential oil preparations
+- Three or four small (30 mL) empty bottles to make your essential oil preparations

-- Wheat-germ base oil is rich in vitamins A, B E and is excellent for neck wrinkles.
+- Wheat germ base oil is rich in vitamins A, B and E and is excellent for neck wrinkles.

-Fill up a small (30m1) empty bottle, three quarters full, with one of the base oils.
+Fill up a small (30 mL) empty bottle, three quarters full, with one of the base oils.
 Using not more than two drops of not more than five choices of essential oils, add them to the base oil to make a few different mixtures.